influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

   * Removed meta node cluster-node-03:8091 from cluster
 ```

+###### Removing a meta and data node from a cluster and assume yes to all prompts

 The command removes the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` from an existing cluster.
-Here, we respond yes (`y`) to the two prompts that ask if we'd like to remove the data node and if we'd like to remove the meta node from the cluster.
+Because we specify the `-y` argument, the system assumes that we'd like to remove both the data node and meta node from the cluster and does not prompt us for responses.

-###### Removing a meta and data node from a cluster and assume yes to all prompts

 ```
 $ influxd-ctl leave -y